A Colored Garden

 A note for visitors: the garden will begin to bloom in late May and change throughout the season.
 It will reach its peak in late summer and remain through October.
 However, these dates may change if the bloom is either early or late due to weather conditions.
 Click here to read the exhibition brochure.

-Now in its second season, David Hartt: A Colored Garden has expanded to include an exhibition of paintings by Charles Ethan Porter (1847 – 1923) and a new film by Hartt alongside the first artist-designed garden to activate the 49-acre historic site.
-Reflecting on The Glass House’s recent transformation from a storied private home to a publicly accessible historic site, Hartt’s project considers the site’s potential to foreground new possibilities for social, political, and cultural engagement in the contemporary moment.
+David Hartt’s project A Colored Garden encompasses the first artist-designed garden to activate the historic site and an exhibition of nine paintings by Charles Ethan Porter (1847–1923).
+Reflecting on The Glass House’s transformation from a storied private home to a publicly accessible institution, Hartt’s project considers the site’s potential to foreground new possibilities for social, political, and cultural engagement.

 Located in the southern meadow just below the Glass House, Hartt’s circular garden spans forty feet and comprises an array of flowers — including peonies, chrysanthemums, zinnias, and phlox — that bloom sequentially, creating a variation of height, texture, and color.
-The selection of flowers corresponds to the plant varieties found in the paintings of Porter, who was among the first Black American artists to exhibit his work nationally and the only such artist that has been recorded to specialize in still lifes at the turn of the century.
+The selection of flowers corresponds to the plant varieties found in the paintings of Porter, a Connecticut-based artist who was among the first Black Americans to exhibit his work nationally and the only such artist that has been recorded to specialize in still lifes at the turn of the century.
+A selection of nine paintings by Porter hangs in the Johnson-designed Painting Gallery.

 Although Porter studied in New York and worked for a time in Paris, his work is firmly rooted in and inspired by Connecticut where he spent most of his life.
 In an 1883 letter to Mark Twain, Porter wrote, “I am aware that there are a goodly number of my [Connecticut] friends and others who are anxious to see how the colored artist will make out, but this is not the motive which impresses me.
 There is something of more importance, the colored people—my people—as a race I am interested in, and my success will only add to others who have already shown wherein they are capable the same as other men.”
 Hartt selected the title for this work — A Colored Garden — as a provocation that signals Porter’s identification as a “colored artist” as well as the garden’s capacity to function as a metaphor for race within the landscape.